henriquecaeiro/brazil-rents/README.md

 -   **Linting:** ESLint with the recommended React configuration.
 -   **Formatting:** Prettier for consistent code style.
 -   **Architecture:** Feature-first to keep related logic together.

 ---

-## Testing

-TODO: This project does not yet have an automated test suite configured.

----

-## Deployment

-TODO: The deployment for this project is not yet configured.
-Target platforms could include Vercel, Netlify, or a Docker container.

----

-## Contributing

-Contributions are welcome!
-Please open an issue or submit a pull request.

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature/YourFeature`).
-3. Commit your changes (`git commit -m 'Add some feature'`).
-4. Push to the branch (`git push origin feature/YourFeature`).
-5. Open a Pull Request.

----